2i2c-org/frx-challenges-helm-chart/index.md

-art repository for FRX Challenges.
+# Chart repository for FRX Challenges

 This is a bare Helm chart repository specifically for the FRX Challenges chart.